autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 For a list of tunable hyperparameters for each model, their default values, and other details see [Model zoo](#TODO).

 ## How does AutoGluon evaluate performance of time series models?
-AutoGluon evaluates the performance of a forecasting model by measuring how well its forecast aligns with the actually observed time series.
+AutoGluon evaluates the performance of forecasting models by measuring how well their forecasts align with the actually observed time series.
 We can evaluate the performance of a trained predictor on `test_data` using the `evaluate` method
 ```python
 # Fit a predictor to training data